US Combat Shotguns

 • Product Form: Paperback

-Leroy Thompson has trained and advised military and police special operations units around the world, focusing especially on the tactical use of firearms.
-He has previously had over 30 books published including Great Combat Handguns, and appeared as a weapons expert on documentaries for Discovery, National Geographic and the BBC.
+Leroy Thompson has trained and advised military and police special operations units around the world, especially on the tactical use of firearms.
+He is the author of over 50 books including Great Combat Handguns, and appeared as a weapons expert on documentaries for Discovery, National Geographic and the BBC.